Being broke sucks. Worrying about bills and living paycheck to paycheck also sucks. And the thought of that being for a lifetime is demoralizing.

 9. You are worried about impressing others

-A great way to stay broke is to constantly worry what others have and trying to impress them with material things.
+A great way to stay broke is to constantly worry about what others have and trying to impress them with material things.

 By blending the consumer mentality and seeing the flash of social media, you can get aggressive with your spending on unnecessary things or upgrades you don’t need.